Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 Nadine Bridges, executive director of One Colorado, said that “there are no words that will undo the horror that continues to devastate our communities”.

-“Our safe spaces continue to become places of grief, trauma, and sorrow due to gun violence, mass shootings, and the general disrespect for our human condition,” she said in a statement.
+“Our safe spaces continue to become places of grief, trauma, and sorrow due to gun violence, mass shootings and the general disrespect for our human condition,” she said in a statement.
 “It is imperative to protect every single person in our communities – especially our most vulnerable, on which gun violence has taken an enormous toll.”

-Sarah Kate Ellis, president of the Gay & Lesbian Alliance Against Defamation, said “you can draw a straight line from the false and vile rhetoric about LGBTQ people spread by extremists and amplified across social media, to the nearly 300 anti-LGBTQ bills introduced this year, to the dozens of attacks on our community” like the one in Colorado Springs.
+Sarah Kate Ellis, president of the Gay & Lesbian Alliance Against Defamation (GLAAD), said “you can draw a straight line from the false and vile rhetoric about LGBTQ people spread by extremists and amplified across social media to the nearly 300 anti-LGBTQ bills introduced this year, to the dozens of attacks on our community.”

-“That this mass shooting took place on the eve of on Transgender Day of Remembrance, when we honor the memory of the trans people killed the prior year, deepens the trauma and tragedy for all in the LGBTQ community,” she said in a statement on Sunday morning.
+“That this mass shooting took place on the eve of the Transgender Day of Remembrance, when we honour the memory of the trans people killed the prior year, deepens the trauma and tragedy for all in the LGBTQ community,” she said in a statement on Sunday morning.

 At least 300 transgender and gender non-conforming people in the US were killed within the last decade, according to a recent report from the Human Rights Campaign.
 Those deaths include 32 so far this year alone.